 Since 2009, Lebanon has become a safe place and the number of tourists is dramatically increasing (more than 2 millions in 2009).

-The US government has issued a warning to travelers visiting Lebanon but it was lifted in mid September 2009link title.
+The US government has issued a warning to travelers visiting Lebanon but it was lifted in mid September 2009.
 The violence in Naher al-Bared has ceased.
 If you choose to visit Lebanon, visit the touristic cities like Jounieh, Byblos,Tyr and Tripoli .
 Beirut is safe, but avoid South Beirut if there is political discord with Israel.
 Baal-beck is safe, but also visit with caution for it is a Hezbollah stronghold.
 The mountain cities around Beirut and in the North are generally safe but always be on the lookout for political turmoil.
 Try to avoid any political demonstrations.
 The South has a high level of Hezbollah influence/control but is by no means off-limits.
 Be aware that the South has a high Shia Muslim population and dress and act conservatively.

 It is strongly discouraged to visit Palestinian refugee camps in Lebanon, unless you are with someone who lives in/ is familiar with the camps.
 Camps vary in size/appearance(the camps in Beirut are like slums, more rural camps can resemble more open villages)and hostility, however, and you should bear in mind that Palestinians, who have no civil or political rights in Lebanon and are barred from most professions, will generally feel no reason not to be as open and civil to you as a Lebanese person might be.